HSH755 - Postgraduate Health Practicum

 Hurdle requirement

-Students need to achieve a pass in each of the assessment tasks to successfully pass the unit.
-Once this is achieved the student will be awarded an ungraded PASS for the unit.
+Students need to achieve a pass in each component of each assessment task to successfully pass the unit.
+This includes attending the Week 1 seminar in order to complete AT1A.

 Unit Fee Information